IN-CORE/incore-docs/manual/source/getting_started.md

     ```
     conda install -c in-core pyincore
     ```
+   A user can also install **pyIncore-viz** module for which **pyIncore** installs as a dependency
+    ```
+    conda install -c in-core pyincore-viz
+    ```

-6. Install Jupyter Notebook.
+7. Install Jupyter Notebook.
 Jupyter Notebook is already installed with Anaconda distribution; it has to be installed separately in your virtual environment on Miniconda:
     ```
     conda install jupyter
     ```